godetremy/cordova-plugin-fcmhms-rgpd/README.md

 # cordova-plugin-fcmhms-rgpd
-This plugin brings push notifications, analytics, event tracking, crash reporting and more from Google Firebase to your Cordova project!
+This plugin brings push notifications, event tracking, crash reporting and more from Google Firebase to your Cordova project!
 Android and iOS supported.

 ## Supported Cordova Versions